-She welcomes inquiries from prospective students on Latin poetry, gender studies, psychoanalysis and geography, empire and literature.
+She welcomes inquiries from prospective students on Latin poetry, gender studies, psychoanalysis, queer theory, and geography, empire and literature.

-- Latin Elegy and the Space of Empire, Oxford University Press, forthcoming 2021.
+- Latin Elegy and the Space of Empire, Oxford University Press, 2021.

 - New Essays on Homer: Language, Violence, and Agency (co-edited with Helen Morales), Cambridge University Press = a special issue of Ramus 2015

 - Mail and Female: Epistolary Narrative and Desire in Ovid’s Heroides, University of Wisconsin Press, 2003.

 - “Playing the Dido (Ariadne, Oenone, Laodamia, Penelope, Hypsipyle, Medea) Card in Heroides 2,” in Current Trends in Ovid’s Heroides, forthcoming